After her breast cancer diagnosis, Gaby Dabrowski found unexpected ‘joy’ – and success – on the tennis court

 “It turned grim very quickly,” says Dabrowski.
 But it equally didn’t take long for things to become more positive.

-“I eventually got good news after good news after good news in terms of my staging, the size of the tumor, my onco type scoring which determines if you need chemo or not,” she adds.
+“I eventually got good news after good news after good news in terms of my staging, the size of the tumor, my Oncotype DX scoring which determines if you need chemo or not,” she adds.

 “I didn’t need chemo because my score was low enough and I didn’t have any spread through my lymph nodes.
 So I kind of was just in this mode of: ‘Okay, this was scary, but I’m also super grateful that I’m handling this quickly and I’m still at an early stage.’”